mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

-  If you like to the the numbering on the right, write:
+  The label is optional.

+  A numbering is displayed right to the equation per default.
+  Keyword `EQUATION*` hides the numbering.
+Example:

   ```
   ---